ssa2973/OnblickAutomationDocs/docs/attribute-extensions.md

 #### Nested Class: Retry Command

-The `RetryCommand` class implements the logiv for retrying a test method.
+The `RetryCommand` class implements the logic for retrying a test method.

 ##### Constructor